 They never even tried to get criminal justice reform, which is a big deal.

-And I got it, and nobody else was able to get it, and I don't think anybody else could have gotten it.
+And I got it, and nobody else was able to get it.

-And uh they never really tried.
+And they never, really tried.

-They never they never helped.
+They never helped.

-And after two years of seeing them, I say, why do you people keep coming back?
+And after two years of seeing them, I say, why do you, people keep coming back?

 Why are you continuing to come back?